Battenburg markings: Denmark

 Vehicles may have a reflective text in the above colours, describing their function; for example POLITI, ALARM 112, AMBULANCE, LÆGEVAGT, INDSATSLEDER or similar text.

 The above patterns are not obligatory.
 For example, the Danish Emergency Management Agency have chosen to simply not have any reflective marking on their vehicles.

+France

+In 2026, the French Society of Emergency Medicine published an article in the French Annals of Emergency Medicine calling for a national design standard for doctor-led SMUR ambulances across France, highlighting that the various standards that had been published up to that point were conflicting, out-of-date, and poorly adhered to; the article, amongst other recommendations such as requiring a base colour of luminous yellow, recommended the adoption of yellow and green Battenburg markings in common with other European nations.
+These recommendations were accepted, and the same year the regulations were changed to require Battenburg markings on all SMUR ambulances.